emilk/alignify/README.md

 ## What
-Alignify is a python script designed to take a peice of code and align 'blocks' in that code.
+Alignify is a python script designed to take a piece of code and align 'blocks' in that code.
 An example input is

 	int one = 1; // Duh
 	float pi = 3;   // Close enough.